the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 );
 ~~~~~~~

 Now both states are synchronized.
 Instead of giving the HTML element the freedom of keeping track of its internal state, it uses React's state by leveraging the element's `value` attribute instead.
-Whenever the HTML element emits a change event, the new value is written to Reacts state and re-renders the components.
+Whenever the HTML element emits a change event, the new value is written to React's state and re-renders the components.
 Then the HTML element uses the recent state as `value` again.

 ![](images/controlled-component.png)